City Gardens

-City Gardens was a nightclub located at 1701 Calhoun Street in Trenton, New Jersey.
+The City Gardens was a nightclub located at 1701 Calhoun Street in Trenton, New Jersey.
 It opened in 1979 and closed in 2001.

 History

 Early years

 The Nalbone family of Trenton and Lawrence, New Jersey, owned the building several years before it became a legendary rock club.
 The "City Gardens" moniker was first used strictly as a blues club in early 1978.
-Before its life as a blues club, it was an afterhours club called Chocolate City (after the 1975 Parliament-Funkadelic song of the same name) circa 1976-1978.
+Before its life as a blues club, it was an afterhours club called Chocolate City (after the 1975 Parliament-Funkadelic song of the same name) circa 1976–1978.
 (Coincidentally, that same band would perform at City Gardens with P-Funk leader George Clinton nearly two decades later.)
 Kurtis Blow had performed at Chocolate City before his release "The Breaks", which is recognized as the first rap song to be certified as a gold record.
 The building had also been written up in local newspaper accounts as a Bible warehouse, and also known for many years in the 1960s as a car dealership called US 1 Motors.